Shore Lunch Anyone!

 The ultimate in table fare and the highlight of the Canadian “Shore lunch”, walleye are extremely abundant in Sunset Country.
 Found in a variety of lakes and rivers, the average-sized Ontario Walleye are between 1 and 3 pounds.
 Of course fish over 30 inches in length and weighing over 10 pounds are a definite possibility.
 Jigging with live bait is the most common method of catching walleye.
 Big walleye are often caught at dusk while trolling with medium to deep diving crank baits.
 Bring a wide variety of tackle with you so you can adjust to changes in wind, light and temperature conditions.

-Ontario Walleye – 6’ to 7’ spinning gear with 6-10# test line, optional bait casting gear with 10-12# test line for trolling and bottom bouncing, lindy rigs, spinner rigs and crawler harnesses (gold, silver, chartreuse, orange), jigs 1/16 to 3/8 for live bait, assortment of shallow and deep diver cranks (rainbow trout, silver, gold, perch or firetiger).
+Ontario Walleye – 6’ to 7’ spinning gear with 6-10# test line, optional bait casting gear with 10-12# test line for trolling and 1 to 2 to 2 and a half oz bottom bouncers, lindy rigs, spinner rigs and crawler harnesses (gold, silver, chartreuse, orange), jigs 1/16 to 3/8 for live bait, assortment of shallow and deep diver cranks (rainbow trout, silver, gold, perch or firetiger).

 If you want some of the continent’s hottest action for Ontario Bass then a visit to Muskie Bay Resort is in order.
 Pound for pound, there is no better fighting fish so get ready for lots of wild jumping action.
 Ontario Bass are found in many lakes in our area.
 Ontario Bass prefer warmer rocky lakes with lots of shoals and reefs.
 You can catch Ontario Bass with the same tackle you use back home but local favorites include tube jigs and small crank or spinner baits.